josegonzalez/ssh-github/README.md

 ./ssh-github
 ```

-The default entrypoint is `/bin/bash`, but you can override this via the `SSH_ENTRYPOINT` environment variable to another binary.
+The default entrypoint is `/bin/bash`, but you can override this via the `SSHG_ENTRYPOINT` environment variable to another binary.

 > The ssh server will fail to start if the entrypoint is not a valid binary file.
 It will also verify this when accepting connections, though will not crash if the binary is missing.